Karthikeyanswami/Hallucination-Detection-in-LLMs/README.md

 ## Key Features

 **Dataset**
+The dataset used in this project was sourced from the [Kaggle ML Olympiad - Detect Hallucinations in LLMs competition](https://www.kaggle.com/competitions/ml-olympiad-detect-hallucinations-in-llms).
-The dataset consists of AI-generated sentences labeled as hallucinated or non-hallucinated.
+The dataset consists of sentences labeled as hallucinated or non-hallucinated.
 Preprocessing steps include text normalization, vectorization (TF-IDF and BERT), and handling class imbalance through sampling techniques.

-**Models Implemented**
+**Models Used**
 - Logistic Regression
 - Random Forest
 - K-Nearest Neighbors